 Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 Application developers often need to deploy Kubernetes resources into multiple clusters.
-Fleet operators often need to pick the best clusters for workloads based on heuristics such as cost of compute or available resources such as memory and CPU.
+Fleet operators often need to pick the best clusters for workloads based on heuristics (such as cost of compute) or available resources (such as memory and CPU).
 It's tedious to create, update, and track these Kubernetes resources across multiple clusters manually.
-This article covers how Azure Kubernetes Fleet Manager (Fleet) allows you to address these scenarios using the intelligent Kubernetes resource placement feature.
+This article covers how you can address these scenarios by using the intelligent Kubernetes resource placement capability in Azure Kubernetes Fleet Manager (Kubernetes Fleet).

-Fleet provides resource placement capability that can make scheduling decisions based on the following cluster properties:
+The resource placement capability of Kubernetes Fleet can make scheduling decisions based on the following cluster properties:

 • Node count